MicrosoftDocs/memdocs/memdocs/intune/developer/tunnel-mam-ios-sdk.md

 ## Build the SDK into your mobile app

 ??
 IS THIS SECTION NEEDED?
 IT SEEMS TO BE A REPEAT OF THE PREREQS.
 IF IT'S NOT NEEDED, I CAN MOVE THE IMPORTANT TEXT TO THE PREREQS SECTION. ??
+AGREED ...
+IT CAN BE REMOVED AND THE IMPORTANT TEXT MOVED TO THE PREREQS SECTION.

 Make sure the Intune App SDK for iOS (MAM-SDK) and the Microsoft Authentication Library (MSAL) is successfully integrated into your iOS/iPadOS mobile app into before proceeding.